Maastricht Centre for Systems Biology

-Launched in 2015, the Maastricht Centre for Systems Biology (MaCSBio) aims to develop a set of computational and mathematical models, applicable in science and clinic, that will advance our understanding of biological systems, and predict progression and treatment of complex diseases over time.
+Launched in 2015, the Maastricht Centre for Systems Biology (MaCSBio) aims to develop a set of computational and mathematical models and methods that will advance our understanding of biological systems, and predict the progression and treatment of complex diseases over time.

 - Three research themes: Systems BioMedicine, Computational Neuroscience, Systems Toxicology

 - At the interface of biology and computational modelling

 - Developing and applying novel mathematical and computational multi-scale models and methods

 - Integrating human (multi)omics data with detailed phenotypic information